 I have a 16 year-old daughter named Sage.
 She’s seriously awesome.
 The two of us live about four blocks from the shores of Lake Michigan in a liberal and peaceful community north of Chicago.

-Shortly after a near-death experience in 1996, I dove into ancient Indian philosophy.
+Anyway, shortly after a near-death experience in 1996, I dove into ancient Indian philosophy.
 Particularly influential were the Bhagavad Gita and lectures of the (deceased) J.Krishnamurti.
 In fact, they inspired me to give up nearly everything I owned, drop out of Purdue University (despite being on the Dean’s List), and become both homeless and penniless so that I could live in absolute alignment with my values.
-Two years and many insane experiences later – hopping freight trains, eating out of dumpsters, getting arrested as a form of protest against social injustice, participating in Native American sweat lodge ceremonies, and being a union spy, to name just a few – I found myself knocked-up, single, and one degree away from (unintentional) homelessness in a city 1,000 miles away from my family.
+Two years and many insane experiences later – hopping freight trains, eating out of dumpsters, getting arrested as a form of protest against social injustice, participating in Native American sweat lodge ceremonies, and being a union spy, to name just a few – I found myself knocked-up, single, and one degree away from (unintentional) homelessness in a city 1,000+ miles away from my family.